 How to build an Paragraph 79 environmental home

 Studio Bark centred he environmental strategy around simplicity.
 Therefore, they combine of local and low impact materials to provide simple, honest and beautiful spaces.
 The building’s ‘link’ provides a user-controlled solar space, thermal buffer and passive ventilation system in one.
 Since conception of Periscope House (as featured on C4’s Grand Designs, August 2014), Studio Bark have been researching and developing PHCC technology using a combination of Trombe principles and scientific methodologies, including thermal mass parameters, stack-effect ventilation and embodied energy calculations.
 Studio Bark used the latest in thermal imaging technology for ongoing monitoring.
 Therefore, they have refined the system to dramatically reduce heat demand.
 Further, this improved internal air quality and buffer internal temperatures.
 Using a combination of basic environmental principles, simple technologies and passive systems, Orchard House will be one of the lowest impact buildings in the country.

-Designs of the quality and architectural and environmental merit of Orchard House are unfortunately rare.
-We need more of them to inspire our neighbourhoods that low impact living is possible without sacrificing our culture, history, comfort and local landscape. – Sofie Pelsmakers DipArch MScArch MRes ARB RIBA, Environmental Architect / Consultant / Researcher & Lecturer
+“Designs of the quality and architectural and environmental merit of Orchard House are unfortunately rare.
+We need more of them to inspire our neighbourhoods that low impact living is possible without sacrificing our culture, history, comfort and local landscape.” – Sofie Pelsmakers DipArch MScArch MRes ARB RIBA, Environmental Architect / Consultant / Researcher & Lecturer

-This project has taken us on a journey of experimentation and design development, working very closely with our fantastic client to develop a design that responds both to the complexities of a small former Orchard and the needs of an environmentally committed young family.
-We can’t wait to get the building on site and get our teeth stuck in to the juicy detailing. – Wilf Meynell, Director, Studio Bark
+“This project has taken us on a journey of experimentation and design development.
+Working very closely with our fantastic client to develop a design we responded both to the complexities of a small former Orchard and the needs of an environmentally committed young family.
+We can’t wait to get the building on site and get our teeth stuck in to the juicy detailing.” – Wilf Meynell, Director, Studio Bark